-This report was commissioned by the Climate Change, Energy, the Environment and Water on the advice of the Independent Expert Science Committee on Coal Seam Gas and Large Coal Mining Development.
-The review was prepared by Emeritus Professor Bruce Hebblewhite, with input from Professor Wendy Timms.
+This report was commissioned by the Department of Climate Change, Energy, the Environment and Water on the advice of the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development.
+The review was prepared by Emeritus Professor Bruce Hebblewhite, with hydrogeology input from Professor Wendy Timms.